Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 - Flexible HSS configuration features both Strat and Tele single-coil pickups

 Like the Fender Modern Player Telecaster Plus, the Modern Player Thinline Deluxe, in my estimation, makes for not just one of the most versatile Telecasters you can buy, but one of the single finest electric guitars one could purchase for the money.

 This is a very different guitar, however, as it is a semi-hollow body, and its pickups are vastly different.
 The body itself is of mahogany, and this tonewood, when used for bodies of electric guitars, is something very well known, loved, and desired.

 Mahogany bodies were always one of Gibson's major features, and P90 pickups were Gibson's own design.
 P-90s have been in production since 1946.
 The only reason they are still in use today is because they are absolutely wonderful.

-The use of mahogany for the body, the P-90 pickups, and the control scheme of this guitar all scream gibson.
-The scale length, the neck and the body shape are all Fender.
-This guitar combines some of the best classic elements of the two most prestigious and reputable US guitar manufacturers, but the guitar is made in China, and so, sells for just four hundred and ninety nine dollars.
+The use of mahogany for the body, the P-90 pickups, and the control scheme of this guitar all scream Gibson.
+The scale length, the neck, and the body shape are all Fender.
+This guitar combines some of the best classic elements of the two most prestigious and reputable US guitar manufacturers, but the guitar is made in China, so it sells for just $499.